muggy8/improbable/have-and-havenot/9nyC33pA.md

 This one's got long pointy ears growing where normal humans would have ears.
 In fact, these ears are so similar to elf ears that I would have just assumed that I had summoned an elf had it not been for the other set of black fox like ears that seems to blend right into the summoned's shiny black hair.

-This is the first time I've ever seen such a strange setup in any humanoid ever but that's really not much of a concern to me.
+This is the first time I've ever seen such a strange setup in any humanoid ever.

+Though if this person is a Chimera, it would totally explain the appearent fox like ears on the body of, what would other wise have been, a mostly normal looking elf.

+That said, what kind of world would a Chimera like this come from?
+I've only ever heard of Chimeras in legends.

 …